-Why is BIMI standard so important today?
+Why is the BIMI standard so important today?

-But then, the juggernaut Gmail adopted it, and everyone went crazy to do it because… well, Gmail represents 43% of the email service market share in 2020.
+But then, the juggernaut Gmail adopted it, and everyone went crazy to do it because… well, Gmail represented 43% of the email service market share in 2020.
 That’s an insane number.
 Over 1.8 billion people use Gmail today.
 That means that most of your email subscribers have a Gmail account.

 What is the BIMI standard?

 BIMI stands for Brand Indicators for Message Identification.
-What actually does, is to validate if you have proper DMARC implementation, and if it does, it shows your logo on the email readers that support this new standard.
+What it actually does, is validate if you have proper DMARC implementation, and if it does, it shows your logo on the email readers that support this new standard.
 For instance, those globes you see on the Gmail app will be showing your brand logo.

 It will bring more certainty to each subscriber of the email with your brand name, that’s really is from your brand.
-From a security standpoint, is excellent news.
+From a security standpoint, this is excellent news.

-From a marketing perspective, its marvellous because it’s a great way to show off your brand more and even pass your competition that doesn’t do that yet.
-Just imagine, all that endless scrolling of emails in each subscriber’s inbox and then one or two stand out with their logos shining bright.
+From a marketing perspective, it’s marvellous because it’s a great way to show off your brand more and even pass your competition that doesn’t do that yet.
+Just imagine all that endless scrolling of emails in each subscriber’s inbox, and then one or two stand out with their logos shining bright.
 Guess who takes advantage of their attention and gets an open?

 Another advantage is that you can control what logo it’s shown on this space.
 It’s the one that you’ll create just for this purpose.
 Are you hearing your brand manager scream of pure delight?
 Yeap, everybody’s happy.

 Who’s behind BIMI standard?